babel/babel/.github/ISSUE_TEMPLATE/Regression-v7.md

 ---
-name: 💥 v7 Regression
+name: "\U0001F4A5 v7 Regression"
 about: Report an unexpected behavior in v7 from v6 (Check the upgrade guide first ✌️)
+title: ''
+labels: 'i: bug, 7.x: regression'
+assignees: ''

 ---